JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 ## Output mode

-You can choose how the JS IR compiler outputs `.js` files for your project:
+You can choose how the JS IR compiler outputs `.js` files in your project:

 * **One per module**.
 By default, the JS compiler outputs separate `.js` files for each module of a project as a compilation result.